every right

-The Institute of the Marist Brothers and the Marist International Solidarity Foundation ETS (FMSI) are deeply committed to advocating for the rights of children and young people in the most vulnerable conditions.
+The Institute of the Marist Brothers and the Marist International Solidarity Foundation ETS (FMSI) are deeply committed to advocating for the rights of children and young people especially those in the most vulnerable conditions.
 In 2007, FMSI and the Marist Brothers made the decision to engage in the defense of human rights by actively participating in mechanisms provided by the United Nations.

 Working in collaboration with the Secretariat of Solidarity, they strive to raise awareness about the importance of defending human rights, particularly for those who are most at risk.
 This commitment aligns with the Marist Charism, which focuses on the education of children and young people across 80 countries worldwide.